elsayed-lab/utr_analysis/README.md

       -s SPLICED_LEADER, --sl-sequence SPLICED_LEADER
                             Spliced leader DNA sequence
       --exclude-internal-sl-matches
-                            Only allow matches with the SL at the upstreamend of a read.
+                            Only allow matches with the SL at the upstream end of a read.
       --exclude-internal-polya-matches
-                            Only allow matches with the Poly(A) tail at thedownstream end of a read.
+                            Only allow matches with the Poly(A) tail at the downstream end of a read.
       --max-dist-from-edge MAX_DIST_FROM_EDGE
                             For unanchored searches, what is the maximum distance from the edge of the read for a feature match to be